gabrielesh/yokai-senjafuda-01/pages/collection_highlights.md

 # Collection Highlights

-Here's a really neat image shared using the feature include:
+Here's a really neat image shared using the feature include.
+Notice that the include centers the image differently :

 {% include feature/image.html objectid="coll001" %}